AdaCore/spark2014/docs/lrm/source/packages.rst

    :linenos:

    package Mileage
-     with Abstract_State => (Trip,  -- number of miles so far on this trip -- (can be reset to 0).
-                             Total) -- total mileage of vehicle since last factory-reset. is
+     with Abstract_State => (Trip,  -- number of miles so far on this trip (can be reset to 0) Total) -- total mileage of vehicle since last factory-reset is
-      function Trip  return Natural;  -- Has an implicit Global => Trip. function Total return Natural;  -- Has an implicit Global => Total.
+      function Trip  return Natural;  -- Has an implicit Global => Trip function Total return Natural;  -- Has an implicit Global => Total

       procedure Zero_Trip
         with Global  => (Output => Trip),  -- In the Global and Depends aspects